reduce-algebra/reduce-algebra/common-lisp/README.md

 ## Known limitations

 I cannot see any way to support the facilities for restricting execution time on CLISP or CCL.
 In more detail: the file `rlisp/inter.red` defines procedures `with!-timeout` and similar that use garbage collection to provide an interrupt by assigning a function to the variable `!*gc!-hook!*`, but no garbage collection hooks exist in CLISP or CCL.
 The procedures `with!-timeout` and similar just run without any restriction so don't use CLISP or CCL REDUCE is you need this facility!
-It works on SBCL!
+It works on SBCL.

 ## To do